petter-holmberg/elements/README.md

 `list_pool` implements a pool of contiguously allocated singly linked elements. `allocate` inserts a new element after a given position and returns the position of the new element. `free` removes an element at a given position. free_pool removes all elements starting at a given position until the last reachable element.

+## Bifurcate data structures

+### Binary trees

+`tree_oriented` implements a binary tree, optionally containing elements.
+Trees are constructed by supplying (optional) left and right subtrees.
+Tree nodes contain links to the left and right child nodes, supporting `Bicursor` traversal.

+`tree_bidirectional` implements a binary tree, optionally containing elements.
+Trees are constructed by supplying (optional) left and right subtrees.
+Tree nodes contain links to the left and right child nodes, and a link to the parent node, supporting `Bidirectional_bicursor` traversal, which avoids recursion.

+`height` returns the height of a binary tree. `weight` returns the weight of a binary tree.

+`traverse` performs a depth-first traversal of a binary tree, invoking a binary procedure on each node at the preorder, inorder, and postorder visit.
+The first argument is a `df_visit` and the second argument is a `Bicursor` used to access the tree node.
+`traverse_rotating` performs a depth-first traversal of a binary tree, invoking a unary procedure once on each node.
+The argument is a `Bicursor` used to access the tree node.
+It uses `traverse_phased_rotating`, which implies that the tree must be mutable and the traversal much be completed to preserve the tree invariant.

 ## Sum types

 `result` implements a type that carries either a value or an error.
 The presence of a value can be checked by boolean evaluation.
 An expected object is `Mutable` if its `Value_type` is.